deepomicslab/TCREmbedding/source/NetTCR-2.0/readme.md

 ......
 ```

-where the amino acid sequence should consist of CAPITAL alphabets and not contain B, J, O, U, X and Z.
+where the amino acid sequence should consist of upper case letters and not contain B, J, O, U, X and Z.

+The script processes a specified column of amino acid sequences in the input csv file, supporting CDR3α, CDR3β, peptide and any other sequences expressed as amino acids.

-If you want to use your own csv data, you need to make sure that your csv file is in the required format.
+If you want to use your own csv data, you need to make sure that your csv file contains at least one sequence column.

 After embedding, each amino acid sequence will be mapped as a $n\times20$ matrix, where $n$ is the maximum length of a single sequence with padding.
-They will be represented in `Pandas ` `DataFrame`  type.
+They will be represented in `Pandas` `DataFrame` type.